SvenRosvall/VLCB-Arduino/README.md

 # Arduino library for MERG CBUS running over CAN bus

-This library contains a pure virtual base class that must be implemented by a concrete subclass, e.g. CBUS2515
+This library contains an abstract base class that must be implemented by a concrete subclass, e.g. CBUS2515

 ## Hardware